 Breakfast & Bunch

-Originally home to a Ford Model T factory, the Jones Assembly has been revitalized to a modern eatery by day and concert venue by night.
+Originally home to a Ford Model T factory, the Jones Assembly has been revitalized into a modern eatery by day and concert venue by night.
 Brunch and cocktails at the Jones Assembly are a must.
 For the day drinkers, pair a Frosé, Juice Box Hero or Moscow Mule on tap with any item on their all-new brunch menu—you won’t be disappointed.

 Cafe Kacao has some of the best authentic Latin American food in Oklahoma City.
 This family-style brunch spot specializes in Guatemalan cuisine by meshing unique flavors, colors, heritage and culture throughout the entire brunch experience.
 Make sure to try one of the crafted lattes or breakfast cocktails!
 Pro tip: use the Nowait app for a shorter wait time on the weekends.